Delemangi/finki-discord-bot/readme.md

 1. `npm run colors` - takes an argument of channel ID and image URL, in that order
 2. `npm run years` - takes an argument of channel ID
 3. `npm run activities` - takes an argument of channel ID
+4. `npm run subjects` - takes an argument of channel ID and role sets, as set in `roles.json`
-4. `npm run delete` - takes arguments of application command IDs
+5. `npm run delete` - takes arguments of application command IDs

 ## Config